bartlettroscoe/TrilinosWiki/Policies-|-Safe-Checkin-Testing.md

 ./checkin-test-sems.sh --do-all --no-rebase --push
 ```

-That will void a rebase and leave the merge commit (which will be amended with the test results).
+That will avoid a rebase and leave the merge commit (which will be amended with the test results).
 Once the commits are pushed to the 'develop' branch, GitHub will automatically close the associated pull-request issue.

 If one is nervous testing and pushing in one shot, then one can break this up into two commands with: